Understanding Glass and Melt processes

 About me

-I hold an Honorary Staff position at Bavarian Research Institute of Experimental Geochemistry and Geophysics (BGI) at the University of Bayreuth (Germany).
+I hold an Honorary Staff position at the Bavarian Research Institute of Experimental Geochemistry and Geophysics (BGI), University of Bayreuth, Germany.

 Research focus